anyars-encarta/react-group-project/README.md

 <!-- INTRO -->
 # 📖 Space Travelers' Hub <a name="about-project"></a>

 > This is a web application for a company that provides commercial and scientific space travel services.
 It allows users to book rockets and join selected space missions.
+The app makes use of an API.

 ## 🛠 Built With <a name="built-with"></a>
 1. React